rlinq/oznfdkncqhhn/README.md

 **Step 1: Plan your architecture**
  CCA for Splunk can deploy anything from standalone servers to multisite clusters, and up to 9 clusters in each environment, controlled by the same automation framework.
- A proper planning is key to define the type of architure(s) that will be created, their environment, individual specifications and requirements.
+ A proper planning is key to define the type of architecture(s) that will be created, their environment, individual specifications and requirements.

 **Step 2: Install the Manager and pull CCA for Splunk** Machine minimum requirements: